RWK History

 Club Origin and Collins Radio (1950-1960)

 Collins Radio has a rich history and is almost synonymous with ham radio.
 Among the Collins engineers that were prominent members of the RWK was Warren Breune W5OLY who some have referred to as “the inventor of SSB”.
-While Warren didn’t “invent” SSB, his team at Collins in the 1950s did more to advance and make SSB technology practical for use that anyone else, and his work on transmitters (particularly the Eimac 3-400Z/3-500Z) is still in wide use today.
-The RWK has named it’s most prestigious award in Warren’s name.
+While Warren didn’t “invent” SSB, his team at Collins in the 1950s did more to advance and make SSB technology practical for use that anyone else, and his work on transmitters (particularly those based on the Eimac 3-400Z/3-500Z) is still in wide use today.
+The RWK has named its’ most prestigious award in Warren’s name.

 The Age of the Microchip (1960-1970)